Ricardo-VP/employees-exercise/README.md

 ![image](https://user-images.githubusercontent.com/71697096/161493794-bf12b104-6c85-426f-87d4-9c021e6feeb4.png)

+## How to edit the employees list
+To modify the list of employees you can access the "src" folder and modify the file "employees-list.txt".

+    .
+        ├── ...
+        ├── src
+            ├── ...
+            └── employees-list.txt      # Edit it
+        ├── ...
+        ├── ...

 ## Documentation with Java Docs
 If you are interested in seeing the documentation made for this project with JavaDocs you can open the file "index.html" from the "docs" folder.